JoshBello/homebridge-hue-daylight-sync/README.md

 - `longitude` Your geographical longitude
 - `warmTemp`  Warmest color temperature in Kelvin (default 2700K)
 - `coolTemp`  Coolest color temperature in Kelvin (default 3000K)
+- `curveExponent`   Adjusts the steepness of the transition curve (default 3)
 - `updateInterval` Interval in milliseconds between temperature updates (default 300000 - 5 minutes)
 - `inputDebounceDelay` Prevents rapid, successive updates when adjusting the brightness slider or color temperature (default 750ms)
 - `defaultAutoMode` Set to true to enable Auto Mode by default, false to disable (default true)